LANDSCAPE GENETICS LAB

 What do we do?

-Combined with field-collected spatial and ecological data, we use genomics sequencing approaches (e.g. RADseq, RNAseq, whole genome) to address the effects of environmental change on gene flow and local adaptation in natural populations.
-This approach is often referred to as landscape genetics/genomics (though encompasses seascape, waterscape, and even airscape), and allows us to look at environmental effects on genetic connectivity and evolutionary processes.
-Our research aims to inform how we manage species' connectivity and genetic diversity.
+Combined with field-collected spatial and ecological data, we use genomics sequencing approaches (e.g. RADseq, RNAseq, whole genome, metabarcoding, transcriptomics) to address the effects of environmental change on gene flow and local adaptation, and pathogen dynamics in natural populations.
+Our research aims to inform how we manage species' connectivity, genetic diversity, and evolutionary potential under anthropogenic and disease threats.
 This may involve species of conservation concern, or invasive species and pests.
 Using these approaches, we can test predictions about land-use and climate change effects on species' genetic diversity and their adaptive capacity.
 In doing so, we gain insights into the roles of gene flow, environment, ecological variables and local adaptation in driving evolution.

 What's happening?

-The Landscape and Evolutionary Genetics Lab at Macquarie University conducts
+The Landscape Genetics Lab at Macquarie University conducts

-research on a diversity of study systems, from native and introduced European bumblebees, damselflies in Sweden, grasshoppers in Australia, soapberry bugs, and host-parasite interaction in the famous Darwin's finches on the Galapagos Islands.
-Previous work has included landscape genetics of giant salamanders in North America, and of koalas in south-east Queensland.
+research on a diversity of study systems, from native and introduced European bumblebees, honeybees, damselflies, grasshoppers, flies, and host-parasite interactions in the famous Darwin's finches on the Galapagos Islands.
+We also do some work on other birds and Australian reptiles!
+Previous work has included landscape genetics of giant salamanders in North America, and of koalas and gliders in south-east Queensland.

 Picture